sitebay/docs/articles/products/platform/get-started/guides/support/index.md

 When contacting the Customer Support Team through a support ticket, you are automatically authenticated to your user account.
 If you instead send an inquiry through an email or call the dedicated support line, you will need to authenticate to an account before the support representative is able to disclose any account-specific information.
 {{< /note >}}

 - **Support ticket:** Support tickets are the primary method for contacting the Customer Support Team.
-Tickets can be created, viewed, and managed through the My Site Bay, though you can also use the [Site Bay CLI](/docs/products/tools/cli/guides/support-tickets/) and [Site Bay API](/docs/api/support/) if preferred.
+Tickets can be created, viewed, and managed through the My Site Bay.
 For help creating a ticket, see the [Create and Manage Support Tickets](#create-and-manage-support-tickets) section below.

 - **E-mail:** Whenever possible, it is recommended to create a support ticket.
 However, general questions that are *not account-specific* can be sent to *support@sitebay.org*.
-If your inquiry is account-specific and you are not able to log in to the My Site Bay, fill out the [can't log in form](https://www.sitebay.org/support/contact/).
+If your inquiry is account-specific and you are not able to log in to the My Site Bay, fill out the [can't log in form](https://www.sitebay.org/contact/).

 To help us give you the best possible answer when contacting the Support Team, consider the following advice.